DyGnROLE: Asymmetric Pretraining for Edge Classification on Dynamic Graphs: Related Work

 This limitation persists in state-of-the-art Transformer-based models.
 DyGFormer \cite{yu2023dygformer} and TCL \cite{wang2021tcl} lack architectural mechanisms to encode a node's functional role during an interaction.
-Because these Transformer architectures are permutation-invariant and omit explicit role-semantic positional encodings, their encoding streams apply symmetric transformations to both interacting nodes.
+Because these Transformer architectures are permutation-invariant and omit explicit role-semantic positional encodings, their encoding streams apply the same parameterized transformations to both interacting nodes.
 Even though TCL uses a two-stream encoder to partition source and destination subgraphs, it applies identical co-attention weights to both streams.
 DyGFormer encodes neighbor frequency information using a shared co-occurrence MLP for both source and destination histories, further homogenizing the representation.
 Consequently, the distinct behavioral logic of source and destination is lost during the representation learning stage.
 This symmetric processing is fundamentally limited: directionality is either imposed superficially via a fixed concatenation order at the final classification layer (DyGFormer), or lost through a mathematically commutative scoring function (TCL).
 This prevents the network from modeling asymmetric interactions during the deep encoding phase, forcing the final prediction module to operate on heavily homogenized representations.
-In contrast, DyGnROLE integrates explicit role modeling directly into the Transformer architecture.
-By using disentangled vocabularies and role-specific encodings, it ensures sources and destinations are processed as distinct functional entities.
+In contrast, DyGnROLE integrates role modeling directly into the Transformer architecture.
+By using independent embedding tables and role-specific encodings, it ensures source and destination nodes are processed as distinct functional entities.